 Shopify international shipping is easily enabled by their partnerships with UPS, USPS, DHL Express, Canada Post, plus Sendle and Hermes in Australia and UK.
 They also provide real-time shipping rates with any pricing plan.
 Plus, you get discounted shipping labels.
 Shopify international shipping is a definite win.

 BigCommerce shipping doesn’t stay behind either.
 They offer all the necessary shipping options you could need for your ecommerce business.
-For additional functionality, you can always turn to their shipping and fulfillment section of the marketplace.
+For additional functionality, you can always turn to their marketplace shipping and order fulfillment.

 Have you ever heard of dropshipping?
 It’s a specific business model where you don’t keep any inventory but instead serve as an intermediary between the buyer and the seller.
 Here’s what you do – feature the items you want in your shop, then when someone makes a purchase, you transfer it to the supplier and deliver straight from the manufacturer to the buyer.